top of page

 By implementing these strategies, you can help your child feel supported and empowered to tackle exams with confidence and resilience.
 Remember that every child is unique, so be flexible in your approach and adapt to their individual needs and preferences.
 Your unwavering support and encouragement can make a world of difference during this challenging but rewarding time.

-Seeing Further Support
+Seeking Further Support

 It’s normal to feel a some stress about exams but if it’s having an impact on your child’s daily life, mental health and wellbeing then I recommend seeking further support.